 The A Common Thirst Gift Set is the perfect gift for kids that also supports small, family-owned businesses.
 We know that finding gifts for kids from small family-owned businesses is TOUGH!
 We have teamed up with a local Duluth author to create this unique gift set.

-The A Common Thirst Gift Set includes a book, three minifigure soaps and a card designed by a local artist.
+The A Common Thirst Gift Set includes a book, two minifigure soaps and a card designed by a local artist.
 All three items were produced by small and local businesses.

 Gift pack includes: